tensorflow/ngraph-bridge/README.md

         bazel build --config=opt --config=mkl --config=ngraph //tensorflow/tools/pip_package:build_pip_package
         bazel-bin/tensorflow/tools/pip_package/build_pip_package ./

+Once the pip package is built, install replacing the `tensorflow-1.*` with your version of TensorFlow:

+        pip install -U ./tensorflow-1.*whl

 For this final option, there is **no need to separately build `ngraph-tf` or to use `pip` to install the ngraph module**.
 With this configuration, your TensorFlow model scripts will work without any changes.